 Total job openings represent the total number of job openings activated across the entire Workable network.

 As stated above, we’re displaying this as an average of job postings per company in the network.
-And because this is not contingent on job opened/filled dates like TTF and Candidates per Hire, we can simply look at the raw job open numbers up to the end of December.
+And because this is not contingent on job opened/filled dates like TTF and Candidates per Hire, we can simply look at the raw job open numbers up to the end of April.

 3. Candidates per Hire

 Workable defines the number of candidates per hire (CPH) as, succinctly, the number of applicants for a job up to the point of that job being filled.
 Again, remember, this is a trendline using the 2019 CPH average as a baseline of 100, not the actual number of candidates per hire.

 Now that Let’s look at what’s going on here through April:

 After a momentary stabilization in the CPH trend from February to March, April stands out like a very, very sore thumb, hitting a new milestone of 158.2 for Apil – a huge 21-point jump from March.

 To put that in perspective, the biggest jump in the CPH trend in our entire history of data was 18.9 points from February to March back in 2020.
 The year where the world seemingly changed and the sheer volume of job loss felt unprecedented (for this generation, at least).

 And the highest CPH trend with the exception of February’s 138.8 and March’s 137.2 was in the high 120s and very low 130s from mid-2020 to early 2021.

 And now?
 158.2.
 To put it in visual perspective, look at the chart from January 2020 onwards: